2i2c-org/team-compass/projects/managed-hubs/incidents.md

    Incident first response template
    ```

-2. **Open an incident issue**.
-   For each {term}`Incident` we create a dedicated issue to track its progress. [{bdg-primary}`open an incident issue`](https://github.com/2i2c-org/infrastructure/issues/new?assignees=&labels=type%3A+Hub+Incident%2Csupport&template=3_incident-report.md&title=%5BIncident%5D+%7B%7B+TITLE+%7D%7D) and notify our engineering team via Slack.
+2. **Trigger an incident in PagerDuty**, using the 2i2c slack so we have a central location to discuss the incident.
+   Use `/pd trigger` in the {guilabel}`#pagerduty-notifications` channel on the 2i2c slack to trigger the incident -
+   after you type the command and hit `enter`, you should get a dialog box with options.

+   For "Impacted Service", select "Managed JupyterHubs".
+We can have more fine-grained services here later if we wish.

+   Assign it to whoever is the **Incident Commander**.
+This is by default one of the support stewards or whoever is
+   triggering the event, but not necessarily[^note-on-delegation]!

+   Provide a descriptive but short Title, but don't sweat it too much!

+   If there is a freshdesk ticket for this, provide a link to that in the description.

+   Check the box for "Create a dedicated Public Slack channel for this incident" to create a *new slack channel*
+   for discussing the incident.
+This helps keep chatter off other channels *and* provides an easy location to gather
+   information for the incident report afte the fact.

+   This officially marks the beginning of an incident, and will help make sure we don't accidentally miss steps during
+   or after the incident.

-3. **Try resolving the issue** and take notes while you gather information about it.
+3. **Try resolving the issue** and communicate on the incident specific channel while you gather information and perform
-4. **If after 30 minutes the issue is not solved or you know you cannot resolve it**
-  - Ping our engineering team and our Project Manager in the {guilabel}`#support-freshdesk` channel so that they are aware of the incident.
-  - Add the incident issue to [our team backlog](https://github.com/orgs/2i2c-org/projects/22/).
+   actions - even if only to mark these as notes to yourself.
-5. **Designate an {term}`Incident Commander`**.
+4. **Designate an {term}`External Liason`**.
 Do this in the Incident issue.
-By default, this is the Support Steward.
-  - Confirm that the Incident Commander has the bandwidth and ability to serve in this role.
-  - If not, delegate this to another team member.[^note-on-delegation]
-6. **Designate an {term}`External Liason`**.
-Do this in the Incident issue.
 By default, this is the Incident Commander, though they may delegate this to others.[^note-on-delegation]
-7. **Investigate and resolve the incident**.
-The Incident Commander should follow the structure of the incident issue opened in the step above.
-8. **Delegate to Subject Matter Experts as-needed**.
+5. **Delegate to Subject Matter Experts as-needed**.
 The Incident Commander is empowered to delegate actions to Subject Matter Experts in order to investigate and resolve the incident quickly.[^note-on-delegation]
-9. **Communicate our status every few hours**.
+6. **Communicate our status every few hours**.
 The {term}`External Liason` is expected to communicate incident status and plan with the {term}`Community Representative`s.
 They should provide periodic updates that describe the current state of the incident, what we have tried, and our intended next steps.
 Here is a canned response to get started:

    ```{button-link} https://2i2c.freshdesk.com/a/admin/canned_responses/folders/80000143608/responses/80000247492/edit
    :color: primary